NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 }
 ```

 The `show_debug_message` typically displays a message in the console window; this example will override the `show_debug_message` function with a custom implementation that appends the message to a log file.
-This results in no debug messages being displayed in the console window, since the original behaviour of the function is lost.
-Using an additional macro the function definition can be updated such that both the original and custom implementations of the function are performed:
+This results in no debug messages being displayed in the console window, since the original functionality has been overwritten.
+This is not ideal, because the goal was to add additional functionality on top of existing functions, not to replace their functionality entirely; therefore, a method of preserving the reference to the original built-in function is required.

+The new method avoids these pitfalls by including an additional macro that acts as a replacement alias for the built-in function.
+The function definition can then be updated such that both the original and custom implementations of the function are performed:

 ```gml
 #macro BUILTIN_SHOW_DEBUG_MESSAGE show_debug_message